airtai/fastagency/README.md

 We are actively working on expanding FastAgency’s capabilities.
 In addition to supporting AutoGen, we plan to integrate support for other frameworks, such as [CrewAI](https://www.crewai.com/), to provide more flexibility and options for building applications.
 This will allow you to define workflows using a variety of frameworks and leverage their unique features and functionalities.

-Feel free to customize your workflow and application based on your needs.
-For more details on configurations and additional features, refer to the [AutoGen documentation](https://autogen-ai.github.io/autogen/) and [Mesop documentation](https://google.github.io/mesop/).

 ---

 ## Stay in touch